joshleitzel/constitutions/README.md

-This is a repository of world constitutions in Markdown format.
+This is a repository of world constitutions in Markdown format, with auto-generated PDF versions as well..

 ## Goals